-State Is the full lifetime TANF benefit limit of 60 months provided without restrictions? response to noncompliance Are parents of children under 12 months exempt from work requirements?
+State Is the full lifetime TANF benefit limit of 60 months provided without restrictions?
+Does the state avoid withdrawing full benefits in response to noncompliance with work requirements?
+Are parents of children under 12 months exempt from work requirements?
 Have earnings disregards for income eligibility increased since 2004?
 Is the ineligibility period after any diversion payments less than six months?
 Does the state refrain from drug testing for TANF applicants or recipients?
 Does the state provide state-funded cash assistance to some federally-ineligible families?
-Count of TANF Policies Enacted (0-7) Georgia No, the state limits assistance to 48 months Yes, exemptions apply for single No, the earnings disregard has remained consistent at \$90.
+Count of TANF Policies Enacted (0-7) Georgia No, the state limits assistance to 48 months No, the state will enact full-family sanctions although not immediately.
+Yes, exemptions apply for single No, the earnings disregard has remained consistent at \$90.
 No. The state imposes a 12-month period of ineligibility.
 No. Yes, to some LPRs, battered noncitizens, and noncitizens participating in legal proceedings; also to pregnant women with no other children.
 2 Hawaii Yes.
 No, the state withdraws the benefit for the entire household.
 No. Exemptions apply for single parents of children under six months.
 No. 13 There is no formal diversion program, so there is no period of ineligibility.
 Yes.
 Yes, to some LPRs, battered noncitizens, and noncitizens participating in legal proceedings.
 4 Idaho The state provides assistance for 24 months, with possible 36-month extensions.
-Yes, the state will only reduce the benefit.
+No, the state will enact full-family sanctions although not immediately.
 No. Exemptions apply for single parents of children under six months.
 No, there has consistently been no earnings disregard.
 No. The state prevents assistance for up to six months.
-No. No. 1 Illinois Yes.
+No. No. 0 Illinois Yes.
 Yes, the state will only reduce the benefit.
 Yes, exemptions apply for parents of children under twelve months.
 Yes, the earnings disregards increased from \$90 in 2004 to the difference between 50% of the current Federal Poverty Guideline and the TANF payment.
 Yes.
 The state imposes no ineligibility period.
 Yes.
 Yes, to some LPRs, battered noncitizens, and some noncitizens participating in legal proceedings.
 Additionally, to pregnant women with no other children.
 7